rednafi/rednafi.com/content/python/concurrent_futures.md

 -   func is executed asynchronously and several calls to func may be made concurrently.

-    The returned iterator raises a `concurrent.futures.TimeoutError` if `__next__()` is called and the result isn’t available after timeout seconds from the original call to `Executor.map()`.
+    The returned iterator raises a `concurrent.futures.TimeoutError` if `__next__()` is called and the result isn't available after timeout seconds from the original call to `Executor.map()`.
 Timeout can be an `int` or a `float`.
 If timeout is not specified or `None`, there is no limit to the wait time.